-On the surface, Duggan’s reasoning seems valid, but the scope of the three clinical trials are not comparable, meaning direct comparisons of the experimental results is problematic.
-Moreover, the Centers for Disease Control (CDC) considers a 66% efficacy rate quite good, which is why it was given emergency approval.
+On the surface, Duggan’s reasoning seems valid, but the scopes of the three clinical trials are not comparable, meaning direct comparisons of the experimental results are problematic.
+Moreover, the CDC considers a 66% efficacy rate quite good, which is why it was given emergency approval.

 Recall that when we evaluate the scope of the data, we consider the who, when, and where of the study.
 For the Johnson & Johnson clinical trial, the participants:

-included adults 18 and over, where roughly 40% had pre-existing conditions associated with an increased risk for getting severe COVID-19;
+Included adults age 18 and over, where roughly 40% had preexisting conditions associated with an increased risk for getting severe COVID-19

-enrolled in the study from October to November, 2020; and
+Enrolled in the study from October to November 2020

-came from 8 countries across 3 continents, including the US and South Africa.
+Came from eight countries across three continents, including the US and South Africa

 A lot of information was recorded on each patient, such as their age, race, and sex, and in addition, whether they caught COVID-19, including the severity of the disease.
 At the end of 28 days, they found 468 cases of COVID-19, with 117 of these in the treatment group and 351 in the control group.

 The random assignment of patients to treatment and control gives the scientists a framework to assess the effectiveness of the vaccine.
 The typical reasoning goes as follows:

 Begin with the assumption that the vaccine is ineffective.